buildpacks-community/kpack-cli/docs/kp_image_create.md

       --local-path string              path to local source code -n, --namespace string               kubernetes namespace
       --output string                  print Kubernetes resources in the specified format; supported formats are: yaml, json.
                                          The output can be used with the "kubectl apply -f" command.
 To allow this, the command updates are redirected to stderr and only the Kubernetes resource(s) are written to stdout.
-      --registry-ca-cert-path string   add CA certificate for registry API (format: /tmp/ca.crt) --registry-verify-certs          set whether to verify server's certificate chain and host name (default true) --sub-path string                build code at the sub path located within the source code directory -t, --tag string                     registry location where the image will be created -w, --wait                           wait for image create to be reconciled and tail resulting build logs
+      --registry-ca-cert-path string   add CA certificate for registry API (format: /tmp/ca.crt) --registry-verify-certs          set whether to verify server's certificate chain and host name (default true) --sub-path string                build code at the sub path located within the source code directory -t, --tag string                     registry location where the OCI image will be created -w, --wait                           wait for image create to be reconciled and tail resulting build logs
 ```